expressive-code/annotation-comments/packages/annotation-comments/README.md

 ### A supported comment syntax must be used

-Expressive Code supports most popular programming languages, so you can use the comment syntax that feels best to you and matches your codebase.
+The `annotation-comments` library supports most popular programming languages, so you can use the comment syntax that feels best to you and matches your codebase.

 Single-line comment syntaxes: